lfricken/lfricken.github.io/pages/politicalnodes.md

 It sounds dumb when you put it like that, but when you put it like “You’re anti-Semitic for opposing Israel at every turn!” it’s a potentially pretty damaging argument if anyone listing even _considers_ it.

 This is trying to be transitive.
 It’s trying to say “anti-occupation = anti-Semitism, anti-Semitism = evil, therefore anti-occupation = evil”.
-If this were arithmetic, it would work.
-But there’s no Transitive Property Of Concepts.
+But this isn't arithmetic.
+There’s no Transitive Property Of Concepts.
 If anything, concepts are more like sets.
-The logic is “anti-occupation is a member of the set anti-Semitic, the set anti-Semitic contains members that are evil, therefore anti-occupation is evil”, which obviously doesn’t check out.
+The logic is “anti-occupation is a member in the set anti-Semitic, the set anti-Semitic contains members that are evil, therefore anti-occupation is evil”, which obviously doesn’t check out.

 “I am a member of the set ‘humans’, the set ‘humans’ contains the Pope, therefore I am the Pope”.

 Anti-Semitism is generally considered evil because a lot of anti-Semitic things involve killing or dehumanizing Jews.
 Opposing the Israel occupation of Palestine doesn’t kill or dehumanize Jews, so even if we call it “anti-Semitic” by definition, there’s no reason for our usual bad karma around anti-Semitism to transfer over.
-But by an unfortunate rhetorical trick, it does – you can gather up bad karma into “anti-Semitic” and then shoot it at the “occupation of Palestine” issue just by clever use of definitions.
+But by an unfortunate rhetorical trick, it does – you can gather up bad karma into “anti-Semitic” and then shoot it at the “occupation of Palestine” issue via clever use of definitions.

-This means that if you can come up with sufficiently clever definitions and convince your opponent to accept them, you can win any argument by default just by having a complex system of mirrors in place to reflect bad karma from genuinely evil things to the things you want to tar as evil.
-This is essentially the point I make in Words, Words, Words.
+This means that if you can come up with sufficiently clever definitions and convince people to accept them, you can win any argument by default just by having a complex system of mirrors in place to reflect bad karma from genuinely evil things to the things you want to tar as evil.

-If we kinda tweak the definition of “anti-Semitism” to be “anything that inconveniences Jews”, we can pull a trick where we leverage people’s dislike of Hitler to make them support the Israeli occupation of Palestine – but in order to do that, we need to get everyone on board with our slightly non-standard definition.
+If we kinda tweak the definition of “anti-Semitism” to be “anything that inconveniences Jews”, we can pull a trick where we leverage people’s dislike of Hitler to make them support the Israeli occupation of Palestine – but in order to do that, we need to get everyone on board with this definition.

 Another common example: the social justice movement insists on their own novel definitions of words like “racism” that don’t match common usage, any dictionary, or etymological history – but which direct bad karma toward opponents.
 Successfully being able to label someone racist is immensely damaging.
 It draws a line between them and Nazis.
 If you can redefine such a damaging term to include more than its old definition, you can use it more often and easily.
 Overreliance on this mechanism explains why many internal social justice debates end up being about whether a particular mirror can be deployed to transfer bad karma in a specific case (“are trans people privileged?”) rather than any feature of the real world.

 The social justice movement is not alone.
 Compare: “Is such an such an organization a cult?”, “Is such and such a policy socialist?”, “Is abortion, or capital punishment, or war, murder?”
-These questions are entirely about whether we should reflect bad karma from known sources of evil to other topics under discussion.
+These questions are entirely about whether we can reflect bad karma from known sources of evil to other topics under discussion.

 Have you worked out what we’re looking at?
-It's The Worst Argument In The World, only now, we can explain why it manages to work despite not really making sense.
+It's The Worst Argument In The World, only now, we can explain why it manages to work despite not making sense.

 ### VIII